microsoft/FluidFramework/routerlicious/README.md

 # Routerlicious

+Routerlicious is a set of [twelve factor](https://12factor.net) apps that are considered [cattle and not pets](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/)

-Routerlicious handles the receiving of delta operations and is responsible for the ordering and assignment of a sequence number to them.
+The system handles the receiving of delta operations and is responsible for the ordering and assignment of a sequence number to them.
 Once assigned it is also responsible for notifying connected clients of a new sequence number.